user4223/ticket-decoder/README.md

 * **with_uic_interpreter=False**
   skips creation of UIC interpreter module and avoids library dependency to zlib (**think twice** if you really want to disable this, **it makes this almost useless**)
 * **with_vdv_interpreter=False**
-  skips creation of **unimplemented** VDV interpreter module (do it as long as unimplemented)
+  skips creation of partially implemented VDV interpreter module
 * **with_sbb_interpreter=False**
   skips creation of SBB interpreter module and avoids dependency to protobuf

 To enable/disable, please use prepared scripts like [setup.Python.sh](setup.Python.sh) or [setup.Decoder.sh](setup.Decoder.sh) and change desired feature toggles there.
 Or pass options like `-o:a="&:with_ticket_analyzer=False"` to conan install script.
 Check the script mentioned above as a guideline.

 Following libraries are used by the project.
-Usually you should not care about it since conan will do that for you.
+Usually you should not care about it **since conan package manager will do that** for you.

 * **opencv**
   image processing, image i/o and optional object detection and minimal UI